irfanandriansyah1997/poc-npm-package/packages/compiler/README.md

 }
 ```

-If no `.cb-swcrc` file is found, the default configuration uses React automatic runtime.
+If no `.swcrc` file is found, the default configuration uses React automatic runtime.

 ---